PeterReid/codon-timing/README.md

 This makes two assumptions:

-* Each codon takes a constant amount of time to transcribe.
+* Each codon of the same type takes a constant amount of time to transcribe.

 * The time to transcribe a sequence of codons is the sum of the times to transcribe its individual codons.